Heathenry (new religious movement): Seiðr and galdr

 Galdr is another Heathen practice involving chanting or singing.
-As part of a galdr ceremony, runes or rune poems are also sometimes chanted, in order to create a communal mood and allow participants to enter into altered states of consciousness and request communication with deities.
-Some contemporary galdr chants and songs are influenced by Anglo-Saxon folk magical charms, such as Æcerbot and the Nine Herbs Charm.
-These poems were originally written in a Christian context, although practitioners believe that they reflect themes present in pre-Christian, shamanistic religion, and thus re-appropriate and "Heathanise" them for contemporary usage.
+In a galdr ceremony, runes or rune poems are often chanted to encourage participants to enter an altered state of consciousness and thereby communicate with deities.
+Some contemporary galdr chants and songs are influenced by Anglo-Saxon verbal charms, such as Æcerbot and the Nine Herbs Charm.
+These poems were originally written by Christians, although practitioners believe that they reflect pre-Christian themes and thus can be re-appropriated for contemporary Heathen usage.

-Some Heathens practice forms of divination using runes; as part of this, items with runic markings on them might be pulled out of a bag or bundle, and read accordingly.
-In some cases, different runes are associated with different deities, one of the nine realms, or aspects of life.
-It is common for Heathens to utilize the Common Germanic Futhark as a runic alphabet, although some practitioners instead adopt the Anglo-Saxon Futhorc or the Younger Futhark.
+Some Heathens practice divination using runes; as part of this, items bearing runic markings might be pulled out of a bag or bundle, and read accordingly.
+Sometimes, each runic letter is associated with a different deity, one of the nine realms, or aspects of life.
+It is common for Heathens to utilize the Common Germanic Futhark as a runic alphabet, although some practitioners instead adopt the Anglo-Saxon Futhorc or Younger Futhark.
 Some non-Heathens also use runes for divinatory purposes, with books on the subject being common in New Age bookstores.
-Some Heathens practice magic, but this is not regarded as an intrinsic part of Heathenry because it was not a common feature of pre-Christian rituals in Iron Age and Early Medieval Germanic Europe.
+Certain Heathens practice magic, but this is not deemed intrinsic to Heathenry because it was not a common feature of pre-Christian rituals in Iron Age and early medieval Germanic Europe.